 “I had so much fun cooking with you.
 You are a sweet and wonderful chef!” – Chef John Besh

 “Eliana is a very talented young girl.
 She represents a new generation of chefs who’s passionate about where she’s from and where she’s going.” - Chef Aaron Sanchez

 “I predict you will be a big success.” – Chef Rocco DiSpirito

 Kid Chef Eliana de Las Casas grew up in a family of cooks.
 With grandparents from Cajun Louisiana, the Philippines, Cuba, and Honduras, Eliana’s recipes have international flair.
 She loves traveling and spending time in the kitchen with her family.
 Eliana says, “Cooking is so much fun.
 You can be creative and invent new recipes.”
 Eliana’s first cookbook, Eliana Cooks!
-Recipes for Creative Kids, was released in October 2010.
+Recipes for Creative Kids was released in October 2010.
 Her second cookbook, a full-color, hard cover book, Cool Kids Cook: Louisiana, the first in a series, debuted in Spring 2013 (Pelican Publishing) and received a Parents’ Choice Approved award and an International Latino Book Award.
-Her second cookbook in this series, Cool Kids Cook: Fresh & Fit, releases in Spring 2014 (Pelican Publishing).
+Her second cookbook in this series, Cool Kids Cook: Fresh & Fit, released in Spring 2014 (Pelican Publishing).